-D. Runtime
+5.4.
+Runtime

 We are performing the occlusion and matching simultaneously in VPOD.
 As such the occlusion and matching together takes an average of 3.3 seconds for a world scan with about 32,000 points and an average cluster size of 19,000 points.
 If runtime is a concern the occluding and matching do not need to be run against the full point cloud.
 Rather, it can easily be determined which parts of the world are affecting the current occlusion and matching operation and the operation be performed against a subset of the world.
-The additional runtime can be justified in domains that call for the greater classification accuracy provided.